CtrlK

 Progressive Disclosure

-For a simple, short skill under 50 lines with no need for external references, the content is appropriately organized with a clear header and workflow section.
-No bundle files are needed or referenced.
+For a simple, short skill with no bundle files and under 50 lines, the content is appropriately organized with a clear overview and workflow section.
+No external references are needed given the skill's reliance on the MCP server as the source of truth.

 3 / 3